Branscombe Automobile Machine Shop

 The Branscombe Automobile Machine Shop, located at 125 West Commercial in Anaconda, Montana, was built in 1916.
-It was listed on the National Register of Historic Places in 2000.
+The former machine shop was listed on the National Register of Historic Places in 2000.
 It has also been known as Brewery Antiques & Western Montana Fur Center.

 It is a two-story, brick, rectangular Early Commercial-style building.
 It has a stepped parapet wall and brick pilasters defining each of its three bays on front facade and five bays of length.
 It had the first substantial freight elevator in Anaconda.